 Garden and Trails – The Garden and Trails Club will assist in building and maintaining gardens and trails on the campus to foster a sense of community between students, FMCC employees, Liberty, BOCES, and the local community.
 The Club will invest students in caring for their physical environment by supporting and raising awareness of their relationship with the world around them providing them with the opportunity for education, recreation and general wellness, and raising awareness about the topic of sustainability.

-GLOW (Gay-Straight Alliance) – Club meetings offer the opportunity for students to discuss issues related to sexual orientation, diversity, and sex-based discrimination.
+Spectrum Club (Gay-Straight Alliance) – Club meetings offer the opportunity for students to discuss issues related to sexual orientation, diversity, and sex-based discrimination.
 The club sponsors on-campus speakers who promote tolerance.
 Members also attend conferences at other colleges where they can share ideas with their peers.

-Graphic Arts Club – This club focuses on providing a link to industry via professional outside organizations.
+Graphic Arts and Photography Club – This club focuses on providing a link to industry via professional outside organizations.
 Club members may participate in monthly dinner meetings with a chapter of the International Association of Printing House Craftsmen.
 Printing plant tours are integrated with the club’s event schedule.
 Community services include job printing for some non-profit organizations and fund-raiser donations to civic organizations.

 Hands for Animals – The Hands for Animals club assists local (Fulton and Montgomery county) animal shelters and rescue groups.
 They also bring awareness to the campus community about the humane treatment of animals.